FVicuna/FVicuna/README.md

 <h1>Hi, I'm Freddy!
-  IT technician with a focus on Cybersecurity</h1>
+  IT Support Engineer with a focus on Cybersecurity</h1>

 <h2>👨‍💻 Projects:</h2>